 Section 50 Licence

-We are not obliged to grant a Section 50 licence; and there is a fee for it.
-That fee will change from time to time and depends on a range of factors, such as how many units of inspection the proposed work would constitute (the definition of a unit of inspection can be found in the national code of practice for inspections).
+The fees charged depend on a range of factors, such as how many units of inspection the proposed work would constitute (the definition of a unit of inspection can be found in the national code of practice for inspections).
 There are also penalties for non-compliance, just as there are for utility companies.
-For more information on current charges please visit our fees and charges.

 Streets with special engineering difficulty (SED)